Robby955/EcoFish/Data/README.md

 This folder contains the data used in the thesis.
 To run the R codes, you need to have the corresponding data in your working directory.
+This means that when running the R code, set the working directory to this folder that contains all the datasets.